The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### Shifting of early Thunder refreshes

 When consecutive Thunder refreshes have their ticks cut short, the sum of total ticks cut short should be examined over each individual refresh.
-If a refresh is cut short by 10 seconds and the following refresh is cut short by 5 seconds, the consideration is the total 15 seconds of shortened dot.
+If a refresh is cut short by 10 seconds and the following refresh is cut short by five seconds, the consideration is the total 15 seconds of shortened dot.
 In effect, this is the same as cutting one refresh short by 15 seconds and the other by 0 seconds.
 This principle allows for better Thunder alignment.
 For example, if a Thunder is refreshed under buffs, then it is better to let that Thunder run for a longer duration.

 This principle has a critical application in refreshes dependent on natural proc rates.
-In the following sequence, the second and third Thunder refreshes have their dots cut short by 5 seconds each.
+In the following sequence, the second and third Thunder refreshes have their dots cut short by five seconds each.
 The first Thunder is Sharped and the second Thunder is not.
 This results in a guaranteed proc for the second Thunder and natural proc rate for third.
-Since the second Thunder’s proc is certain and unchanged by the length of the dot, it should be refreshed early to enable the maximum amount of ticks for the third Thunder and increase its chance of generating a proc.
+Since the second Thunder’s proc is certain and unchanged by the length of the DoT, it should be refreshed early to enable the maximum amount of ticks for the third Thunder and increase its chance of generating a proc.

 ![](https://lh5.googleusercontent.com/XowwaFs4C1T6RVE5T_ZLZW-ZXdTYzWma2hMjKjO246cTS3rYoGFc6wdiJsyjOcTmzpP4rsgggEyVqh7lqdTz-M6vqgU-v8YEDw8WofLR9IA4SIZx3AkVCHuCq_vzUlGHs4c1MCSF)